mayakraft/Stage/readme.md

 |---@property scene  // increment or goto # to call delegate animations
 ```

-SceneController handles transitions between scenes using Obj-C NSTimer loops and delegates, and provides tween progress between 0.0 and 1.0 to encourage elaborating upon the transition animation
+Everything is contained inside Stage.
+SceneController handles transitions between scenes using Obj-C NSTimer loops and delegates, and provides start to finish tween progress (0.0 to 1.0) for animation hooks.

-curtains are see-through, they exist floating above everything else and accept touches and properly pass them to buttons and other UI elements
+Curtains are see-through, they exist floating above everything else and accept touches and properly pass them to buttons and other UI elements

-# examples
+# example use

 __2D OpenGL game:__

-* 0 rooms
-* curtains for menu screens
-* 1 curtain for gameplay with:
+* curtains for menu screens and 1 curtain for gameplay with:
 * * (void)setup to allocate graphics and memory
 * * (void)customDraw for frame-animations
 * * touch handling with (moving) hotspots (@class Hotspot)